 Turkey best selling cars ranking in April sees the Fiat Egea on the top, showing a double-digit growth (+26.4%), while Renault Clio conquers the second place.
 On the other side, the followers records poor performances as the Volkswagen Passat (-75.4%).

 India best selling cars ranking is still dominated by Maruti, holding the first 6 models of the ranking.
 The Alto is the leader – up 5.1% – followed by Dzire, down 19.8%.
 Remarkable performances scored by the Eeco – entering the Top 10, and the Ertiga, up 7 spots.

-Europe best selling cars ranking in February within 44 markets in the continent, from Portugal to Russia.
-The Volkswagen Golf is again the best-selling car, followed by the Renault Clio and the Volkswagen Polo.
-The Nissan Qashqai falls at the edge of the Top 10.
+Europe best selling cars ranking in April within 44 markets in the continent, from Portugal to Russia.
+The Volkswagen Golf is still the best-selling car, followed by the Renault Clio and the Volkswagen Polo.
+The Citroen C3 marked an astonishing performance (+14.7%).

 Danish Auto Sales registered a huge drop of 13.5% in April with 16.183 units.
 Volkswagen holds the leadership, despite the impressive decline (-21.7%), as well as its followers Peugeot and Toyota.
 Skoda, ranking 4th, recorded an outstanding performance (+24%).

 Romanian car market signed a new gain of 13.9%, despite the reduction in speed, in April with 8.691 registrations.
 Brand leader Dacia marked a double-digit growth, followed by Renault showing a spectacular performance (+40.7%).
 However the best performer within the Top10 is Nissan.

 Singapore Car market was flat in April (-1.1%) with 2.896 units sold.
 While Honda held the crown - with 21.7% of share - astonishing performances were scored by Hyundai and Kia, both improving near 50%.
 Mazda and Nissan have crumbled, losing positions in the ranking.